 A deviated septum is a common concern that many patients struggle with.
 When a deviated septum occurs, it can block one, or both sides of the nose, reduce airflow – making it difficult to breathe.
 A septoplasty Dallas is a specialized surgical procedure designed to correct a deviated septum and restore functionality of the nose.
 Dustin C. Derrick, MD is the lead plastic surgeon at Cosmetic Surgery of DFW for Septoplasty in Fort Worth TX.
 For more information about this procedure, contact us today to schedule your consultation.

 What is a Septoplasty?

-A deviated septum occurs when the bone and cartilage that divides your two nostrils becomes displaced.
-During a septoplasty, the nasal septum is repositioned and straightened within the middle of your nose.
+A deviated septum occurs when the bone and cartilage that divides your two nostrils become displaced.
+During a septoplasty dallas, the nasal septum is repositioned and straightened within the middle of your nose.
 If needed, your surgeon may cut and remove parts of the nasal septum in order to realign them in the proper position.
 Before performing a septoplasty, your surgeon assesses your symptoms, such as difficulty breathing, as well as the physical structure of your nose during an initial consultation.

 A septoplasty may be necessary for patients with a deviated septum that are experiencing symptoms including:

 - Crusting or bleeding